vanHeemstraSystems/ademco-vista-with-eyezon-envisalink/300/100/README.md

 See also "EyezOn EVL-4EZR Operation" at https://www.home-security-systems-answers.com/eyezon.html

 1. Disconnect the power from the Honeywell (now Ademco) Control Panel of the Alarm System by powering-down the main panel by disconnecting one battery lead and unplugging the low-voltage transformer.
 If the low-voltage transformer is not in reach, instead disconnect one of the two power leads from the main panel (Port Nr 1 or Port Nr 2).
 The system is now no longer powered and it is safe to continue.
-2. Connect one end of the supplied 4-conductor cable to the four screw terminals on the EVL module.
-In case of the Honeywell/Ademco Vista main panel these are Port 4 - Black, Port 5 - Red, Port 6 - Green, Port 7 - Yellow, colors should match the colors of the connecting cables.
+2. Connect one end of the supplied 4-conductor cable to the four screw terminals on the EnvistaLink 4 (EVL) module.

 ![xenvisalink-4-210](https://user-images.githubusercontent.com/1499433/213917359-beb0353a-a7b7-483e-80f9-9dcc39e40098.png)

 EnvistaLink 4 Board

+3. Install the EnvistaLink 4 (EVL) in the main panel enclosure.
+Use the double-sided tape to attach the EnvistaLink 4 board to the interior of the metal housing cabinet.

+4. Attach the conneting cables of the opposite end of the cable to the Ports of the Honeywell/Ademco Vista main panel.
+The ports to connect to are Port 4 - Black, Port 5 - Red, Port 6 - Green, Port 7 - Yellow, colors should match the colors of the connecting cables.
+These are the same terminals used for keypad connections.
+Be careful not to dislodge any of the existing data wiring.

+5.

 More ...